 There are a lot of benefits of having twins without actually having to go with two different pregnancies in the first place.
 This is one of the many advantages of having twin babies.
-Others benefit being kids, being able to keep each other company and will not require to give them attention all the time.
+Others benefit from being kids, being able to keep each other company, and will not require to give them attention all the time.
 Single kids need a lot of attention and require mothers to spend some extra time with their kids.

 For couples who can’t get pregnant in a traditional way.
 It is a cheaper option for them to get twins as the IVF treatment itself is considered to be quite expensive.
 There are couples out there who try ICSI with IVF.
 IVF ICSI and identical twins are very commonly seen together as it increases the chances of having twins which are around 30 to 35%.
 It also increases the chance of getting triplets by 5 to 10%.

 Risks in twin pregnancy with IVF

 Getting IVF and identical twins are not something that a doctor may recommend as it can pose a lot of threat to a baby as well as their mother.
 Multiple pregnancies can be risky in their own ways and given below are the risk involved while getting IVF: